cims-bioko/cims-prints/README.md

 # Current API for calls via Intent:

+  Once installed, you can communicate with ANDID via intent.
+You must always include a unique sessionID with each intent call.
+We use this to deal with duplicate intent calls.

   com.openandid.core.SCAN

       call multiple scans with a single intent.
 Starting with 0 index add a "_n" to the end of each key to group them together into screens of two scans.